 The AAMC continually strives to attract a diverse pool of nominees for its awards.
 Diversity as a core value embodies inclusiveness, mutual respect, and multiple perspectives.
 It also serves as a catalyst for change resulting in health equity.
 In this context, we are mindful of all aspects of human differences such as socioeconomic status, race, ethnicity, language, nationality, sex, gender identity, sexual orientation, religion, geography, disability, and age.

-We are now accepting nominations for the 2020 Awards.
+We are now accepting nominations for the 2021 Awards.
 Faculty and staff at medical schools and teaching hospitals are encouraged to identify candidates and prepare one or more nominations for the following awards.
 There are no fees required and, in most cases, there is no limit on the number of nominations you may submit.
-Most awardees are honored at a formal dinner held during Learn Serve Lead: The AAMC’s Annual Meeting.

 Faculty and staff at medical schools, teaching hospitals, and academic societies are encouraged to nominate one or more candidates for these awards.
 There are no fees to submit nominations, and there is no limit on how many nominations you may submit.